If you think a Highway 395 road trip is no more than the byway to get you from Los Angeles to the ski slopes of Mammoth Mountain, think again!

 From mountain trails to natural hot springs, there’s something for everyone along this route.
-An Eastern Sierras road trip on Hwy 395 begins near Hesperia in the south and extends north — all the way to the US and Canadian border.
+An Eastern Sierras road trip on Hwy 395 begins near Hesperia in the south and extends north — all the way to the USA / Canada border.

 Where to Start Your Highway 395 Road Trip in the Eastern Sierras